 - Drive your car in a safe, quiet area to make sure that it is all working properly.

 Check your car’s manual for a detailed diagram of your vehicle’s engine and clutch.
 This manual should also have model-specific instructions of how to change your clutch.
 It is worth consulting these in case there is anything which you need to bear in mind with your particular make and model of car.

 If you do not feel 100% happy with the way in which the replacement feels when you drive your car, take your vehicle into a garage to have it checked over.
 It is not worth causing more damage to yourself or the car.
-If you do decide to take your car in to the garage then you can use Autobutler to get 3 free quotes.
+If you do decide to take your car in to the garage then you can use Autobutler to get quotes.
 This will help you to get the best deal for any work which might need to be done.